 My next example of diagnosing car problems using manufacturer bulletins applies to a common malfunction in General Motors products.

-Many fuel injected GM automobiles are equipped with multech injectors.
-Some of these injectors experienced internal shorting problems in the winding causing high resistance.
+Many fuel injected GM automobiles including the popular 1982 – 1992 Chevrolet Camaro shipped with multech injectors.
+Some of these first design injectors experienced internal shorting problems in the winding causing high resistance.

 Especially if the fuel contains more than the recommended amount of alcohol.
 If the injectors become shorted they start to draw excessive current.
 This can cause internal damage to the ECM.

 GM electronic control modules have a quad driver that operates the injectors.
-When the resistance rises in the fuel injectors the quad driver will sense that resistance and stop operating the particular injector that has the fault.
+When the resistance rises in the fuel injectors the quad driver will sense that resistance and stop operating the particular injector with the fault.

 The service bulletin provides repair diagrams and specifications to troubleshoot individual injectors.
 It also contains the part numbers of the improved replacement parts so you are not buying a dealerships outdated stock.